AlphaGalileo knowledge base

-Regarding the terms ‘alerts’, ‘hits’ and ‘asset hits’:
+We provide statistics under these headings ‘alerts’, ‘hits’ and ‘asset hits’:

 - ‘Hits’ are the number of times journalists click on the link that is sent on the alerts.
 This way they can read the full press release.
 Some journalists receive the full text in their alerts so they don’t need to click on the link to read the information in full.

 - ‘Asset hits’ are the number of downloads your attached files (images, papers, etc.) have got.
 You can even get a break down of the hits per asset by hovering the mouse over the total number.

 Users who have the status of Account Manager can also access the statistics for the content posted by the other users of the organisation.